-As you can see, even on the highest speed a typical ceiling fan uses less than 1 amp of current.
+As you can see, even at the highest speed a typical ceiling fan uses less than 1 amp of current.
 That’s a lot less than you might expect!
 (Note: This table shows the fan used with the light bulbs turned off)

 These are rough numbers but most typical ceiling fans should be very close too.
 Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be in the ballpark as well.

 Ceiling fan vs AC comparison

 As it turns out, ceiling fans use a tiny fraction of the electricity that air conditioners (AC units) use.
 I measured the power draw of both to create an honest, accurate graph comparing the two so you can know what to expect.

-Air conditioning (AC) units use a lot more power than a ceiling fan.
+Air conditioning (AC) units use a lot more power than ceiling fans.

 Why?
 It’s because while electric fans only need enough power to turn the motor that spins the blades, air conditioners need a lot of electrical power to drive an electrically powered compressor in addition to an electrical fan inside.

 In order to compare the two, I measured the power draw in Watts of both.
 For the air conditioner’s power use numbers, I measured the power draw of a standard in-window small room air conditioner just like you might buy for your home.